Notes on the Geography of Indonesia: Merapi

 Here's the paddy nursery whose seedlings will be transplanted into the larger field behind.

 Water drains from one sawah to the next.
-In this case a pipe outlet is replaced by a simple cut, presumably to speed up the flow or drain the water in the upper field to a lower level.
+In this case a pipe outlet is replaced by a simple cut, presumably to speed up the flow.

 Another contrast between younger and older crops.